Sure, they can help you get college credit and make your transcript more impressive. But are AP tests hard?

 Source: College Board.
 For language rates, "Total" includes all students, while "Standard" includes only those students who didn't indicate they speak this language at home or spent more than four weeks studying it abroad.

 Note that a lot of AP classes self-select for motivated students and/or students with experience in a subject—especially the ones with ridiculously high pass rates like BC Calculus, Chinese, and Physics.
+Even though they have high pass rates, these exams are often viewed as some of the hardest AP classes to pass.

-Instead of just going off the pass rate table only, think about subjects you’ve traditionally been strong at—they will likely be easier APs for you to pass.
+Also, instead of just going off the pass rate table only, think about subjects you’ve traditionally been strong at—they will likely be easier APs for you to pass.

 On the other hand, if there is a subject you have always struggled in, the AP exam will likely be hard, even if it seems like a lot of students are able to pass it every year.